-1) Novel Foods
+1. Novel Foods

-Prior to the importation of a novel food item to Saudi Arabia, the following documents must be presented:
+Prior to the importation of a novel food items to Saudi Arabia, the following documents must be presented:

-- Reliable scientific evidence authenticated by recognized official bodies to confirm the safety of the food for human consumption including: Acceptable Daily Intake (ADI), possible warnings in case of intake by a high risk population and also warnings if a food ingredient has exceeded its Recommended Daily Allowance (RDA). - Reliable information on the criteria for the method of use has been based. - Ingredient analysis results from accredited labs confirming that the product is fit for human consumption and free from any health hazards. - A Free Sale Certificate testifying that the product with its components and ingredients is freely sold in one of the countries which apply Codex standards or EU legislations. - A pledge of full responsibility towards the product after its entry to the market and commitment to follow any relevant circulars, standards or regulations that SFDA officially publishes in the future.
+- Reliable scientific evidence authenticated by recognized official bodies to confirm the safety of the food for human consumption including: Acceptable Daily Intake (ADI), possible warnings in case of intake by a high risk population and also warnings if a food ingredient has exceeded its Recommended Daily Allowance (RDA). - Ingredient analysis results from accredited labs confirming that the product is fit for human consumption and free from any health hazards. - A Free Sale Certificate testifying that the product with its components and ingredients is freely sold in one of the countries which apply Codex standards or EU legislations. - A pledge of full responsibility towards the product after its entry to the market and commitment to follow any relevant circulars, standards or regulations that SFDA officially publishes in the future.

-2) Baby Foods
+2. Baby Foods

-There are GSO standards that establish quality specification for baby foods GSO 355/2011 and GSO 354/1994.
+The GSO standards that establish quality specification for baby foods are GSO 355:2011 and GSO 354:1994.

-- The GSO 355/2011 titled "Canned Baby Foods" specifies baby foods which are intended primarily for use during the normal infant's weaning period (from 6 months), and also for the progressive adaptation of infants and children to ordinary food.
-They may be either in ready-to-eat form or in dry form requiring reconstitution with water only. - GSO 354/1994 Infant foods based on milk: This standard is concerned with infant foods based on milk in liquid or powdered form intended for use as substitutes for human milk
+- GSO 355:2011 entitled "Canned Baby Foods" provides specifications for baby foods, which are intended primarily for use during an infant's normal weaning period (from 6 months), and also for the progressive adaptation of infants and children to ordinary food.
+They may be either in ready-to-eat form or in dry form requiring reconstitution with water only. - GSO 354:1994 Infant foods based on milk: This standard is concerned with infant foods based on milk in liquid or powdered form intended for use as substitutes for human milk.

-3) Requirements for Government Subsidized Baby Food
+3. Requirements for Government Subsidized Baby Food